total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 ];
 ```

 Your challenge is to adjust the `AttributeGetters` type to remap the keys as specified.
-You'll need to use the `as` keyword, as well as TypeScript's built-in `Capitalize<string>` type helper.
+You'll need to use the `as` keyword, template literals, as well as TypeScript's built-in `Capitalize<string>` type helper.

 ### Solution 1: Create a `DataShape` Type Helper